Weddell seal: Breeding

 Weddell seals show moderate polygyny and genetic analyses of mating success have suggested how factors such as size, diving ability, and site-specific experience enhance success in male Weddell seals.
 Additionally, fast ice breeding grounds cause females to cluster in large aggregations, making it easier for males to control their harem.
 The mating season occurs during austral spring between late November and December after pups are weaned and females begin ovulating.
 During the mating season, Weddell seals make noises loud enough to be felt through the ice.
 Males defend underwater territories during the breeding season and have been observed to fight.
-Copulation has only been observed to occur underwater, where the female submits to the male as he approaches her dorsal side.
+Copulation has only been observed to occur underwater, after the male approaches the female from the dorsal side.
 The female is often bitten on the neck by her partner if she tries to escape or terminate copulation.
 The seals are normally around six to eight years old when they first breed, but this can be much earlier for some females.
 Weddell seals undergo delayed implantation.
-The embryo is not embedded into the uterus until the beginning of austral summer, between mid-January and mid-February, allowing for birth under more favourable environmental conditions.
-Juvenile Weddell seals (0–2 years old) have a high mortality probability, whereas no differences can be found between the mortality rate of animals older than 2 years and that of adults (Hastings et al., 1999).
+The embryo is not implanted into the uterus until the beginning of austral summer, between mid-January and mid-February, allowing for birth under more favourable environmental conditions.
+Juvenile Weddell seals (0–2 years old) have high mortality, whereas no differences can be found between the mortality rate of animals older than 2 years and that of adults (Hastings et al., 1999).
 The maximum lifespan of the species is estimated at least 25 years.

+Newborn Weddell seals have different thermoregulatory strategies from other species of seals.
+Weddell seal pups are not born with brown fat, which is used in other seal species for thermoregulation.
+Instead, they rely heavily on lanugo, a fine layer of hair on the surface of their skin, to keep warm.
+Studies also revealed high levels of enzyme activity in the muscles of newborn Weddell seals, suggesting that a primary thermoregulatory strategy of these seals includes muscle thermogenesis, or shivering.
+The activity of metabolic enzymes including citrate synthase, β-hydroxyacyl CoA dehydrogenase, and cytochrome c oxidase were measured and determined to be significantly active in newborn Weddell seals' longissimus dorsi, a large and major swimming muscle.
+Research has also suggested that pups have high mitochondrial densities in the muscle, which may serve a thermogenic role.